FrankC01/solana-gadgets/docs/SAD_SPEC.md

 ------------- | ------------ | -------------
 Named fields | NamedField | Needed for CStruct
 Public Key | PublicKey |
-Fixed Size Arrays (compound type) | array | The child supports the size and types in array Length Prefix | length_prefix | Controls the number of bytes to deserialize for the child.

 ### Simple Example